-NACF is excited to announce new staff Barbara Mumby-Huerta, Vice President of Programs and Partnerships, and Deniz H. Tasdemiroglu Conger, Vice President of Development.
+NACF is excited to announce new staff member Barbara Mumby-Huerta, Vice President of Programs and Partnerships.
 Mumby-Huerta descends from the Powhatan Confederacy on her maternal side and her paternal line includes KonKow descent and Spanish heritage.
+She is replacing former Director of Programs Francene Blythe, who left NACF last year to return to her homeland in Nebraska.
+“I’m thrilled with the addition of Barbara, who will share her talents and ‘jump in the canoe’ with the rest of the NACF team,” said Lulani Arquette, NACF President/CEO.

 I am honored and humbled to join the NACF team at such a pivotal time.
 Building upon the incredible work that NACF has accomplished over the past decade, I am excited by the potential of the next decade and expanding our programming so that we can continue to amplify the voices of Indigenous Artists and communities throughout the country.